About Koh Kood

 Koh Kood’s resorts run the gamut from the usual beach bungalows up to super expensive 5 star boutique resorts.
 Klong Chao beach is a great place to stay.
 On the beach you have a handful of luxury resorts but located on the riverside , 5 minutes walk from the beach are several value for money, bungalow resorts.
 There’s also a small community so there are a few shops and small restaurants in the vicinity.

-Note that the island is very popular with Thai visitors during New Year and long weekend holidays, so be sure to book in advance and all accommodation fills up.
+As with Koh Chang and Koh Mak, the island is very popular with Thai visitors during New Year and long weekend holidays, so be sure to book in advance and all accommodation fills up.

 Koh Kood Beaches